2022 marks 150 years of I. H. Mathers. Since 1872, our team hasn’t just worked here, they’ve made history. Every single day.

-In the 90’s, I. H. Mathers continued to expand their service offerings by adding I. H. Mathers to the family.
-I. H. Mathers was formed in order to provide clients with consolidation/ deconsolidation, container handling, inspection & documentation and warehousing services.
-Significant investment was made” to expand container handling and inspection & documentation.
+In the 90’s, I. H. Mathers continued to expand their service offerings by adding Mathers Freight to the family.
+Mathers Freight was established in order to provide clients with consolidation/ deconsolidation, container handling, inspection & documentation and warehousing services.

-There was also a push to expand Reliance Offshore’s ability to supply a wide range of offshore construction personnel locally and internationally.
+There was also a push to expand Reliance Offshore’s ability to supply a wide range of offshore construction, exploration and production personnel, both locally and internationally.

 Offshore, Cargo Handling and Warehousing Services

-Throughout this decade, I. H. Mathers established itself as a respected leader in offshore project logistics by providing services to every significant project on Canada’s east coast.
+Throughout this decade, Mathers Freight established itself as a trusted and respected leader in offshore project logistics by providing services to every significant project on Canada’s east coast.